Alluxio/alluxio/docs/Configuration-Settings.md

 ## Master Configuration

-The master configuration specifies information regarding the master node, such as address and port number.
+The master configuration specifies information regarding the master node, such as the address and the port number.

 <table class="table">
 <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>